jmid/mutaml/README.md

-Mutations should not introduce compiler errors, be it type errors or from the pattern-match compiler (if so: please report it in an issue).
+Mutations should not introduce compiler errors, be it type errors or from the pattern-match compiler.
+Should you encounter a situation where this happens please report it in an issue.

 Acknowledgements